-Dr. Charles Tilburg is a Professor of Marine Science and Associate Dean at the University of New England.
+Dr. Charles Tilburg is the Chair of the Department of Marine Sciences, Director of the Arthur P. Girard Marine Science Center, and a Professor of Marine Sciences at the University of New England.
 He received a Bachelor of Science in Aerospace Engineering and a Master of Science in Environmental Engineering from the University of Texas and a PhD in Oceanography from Florida State University.
 He has twenty years of research and teaching experience in physical oceanography, numerical modeling, and bio-physical coupling of marine systems.
 He has more than 40 peer-reviewed publications and received more than three million dollars in research funding.
-Charles taught in the Marine Science Departments of the University of Georgia and the University of New England before becoming an Associate Dean in the College of Arts and Sciences.
-His current responsibilities include coordinating the undergraduate research program, directing CAS Academic Advising Office, and over-seeing student issues within the College of Arts and Sciences.
+Charles taught in the marine science departments of the University of Georgia and the University of New England before becoming Chair of the Department of Marine Sciences.

 PhD in Oceanography